Jeita Grotto: History

 Ancient vestiges of a foundry were found in a smaller cave near the Nahr al-Kalb river, suggesting that the cave was used in antiquity to produce swords.

 The modern discovery of the underground river of Jeita in 1836 is credited to Reverend William Thomson (an American missionary) who ventured some 50 m into the cave.
 Reaching the underground river, he fired a shot from his gun and the resulting echoes convinced him that he had found a cavern of major importance.

 In 1873 W.J.
 Maxwell and H.G.
 Huxley, engineers with the Beirut Water Company, and their friend Reverend Daniel Bliss, president of the Syrian Protestant College (later the American University of Beirut) explored these caverns.
 In two expeditions carried out in 1873 and 1874, they penetrated 1060 m into the grotto before finding their progress blocked by an underground waterfall.
 The waterfall became known as "Hell's Rapids", as the torrents break onto razor sharp rocks.
-Dr. Bliss, Mr. Maxwell and the other engineers recorded their names and the year on "Maxwell's Column", a great limestone pillar some 625 m from the entrance.
+Dr. Bliss, Mr. Maxwell, and the other engineers recorded their names and the year on "Maxwell's Column", a great limestone pillar some 625 m from the entrance.
 About 200 m further on, in the so-called "Pantheon", they wrote their names and details of the expedition on paper, sealed it in a bottle and placed it on top of a stalagmite.
 The lime-impregnated water has since covered the bottle with a thin white film, permanently fixing it to the stone.

-Between 1892 and 1940 further expeditions were carried out by English, American and French explorers.
+Between 1892 and 1940 further expeditions were carried out by English, American, and French explorers.
 Their expeditions brought them to a depth of 1750 m.

 Since the 1940s, Lebanese explorers have pushed even deeper into the Jeita grotto.
-Many of these spelunkers are members of the Speleo Club du Liban (Lebanese Caving Club) founded in 1951 by the first Lebanese speleologist Lionel Ghorra.
+Many of these spelunkers are members of the Speleo Club du Liban (Lebanese Caving Club) founded in 1951 by the first Lebanese speleologists Lionel Ghorra, Albert Anavi, Raymond Khawam and Sami Karkabi.
 Their expeditions revealed a great underground system which is now explored to an overall length of nearly 9 km.

 In 1958 the lower caverns were opened to the public, meanwhile exploration was still underway mainly by the Lebanese Caving Club.
 This exploration led to the discovery of the elevated dry branch of the grotto later referred to as the upper galleries.